Badbird5907/thermal-camera/journal.md

 Finializing pcb, added fallback pins to the power in

 # 6/4
-Time spent: 3h
+Time spent: 5h
 Finished the PCB, sourced parts.
-Started on the CAD
+Finished the case CAD.